No Result

 next project.
 He used the meager proceeds from his first script called House

-in the Sea to make Monster from the Ocean Floor.
+to make Monster from the Ocean Floor.
 (The script became

 the 1954 film Highway Dragnet starring Richard Conte and Joan Bennett.